AshRouth/SOC/_motions/Voting Paper Land Use.md

 conserve wildlife habitats, archaeological sites or other landscape features, the capital value of the land may be assessed as zero or negative, and LVT would then become a subsidy.
-The effect of LVT on UK Agriculture will be managed through changes to l ent and support, in line with objectives laid out in the LVT will be introduced gradually over a number of years.
+The effect of LVT on UK Agriculture will be managed through changes to land management investment and support, in line with objectives laid out in the LVT will be introduced gradually over a number of years.
 As a transitional measure, where land necessarily attached to a domestic dwelling was subject to a mortgage on